brhubbar/little-mermaid-trident/software.md

 ## Software

 I hope that the program is pretty self-explanatory once you read through it (perhaps a few times).
 I'm going to try to give you a broad overview here, but the details, of course, are in the code itself.
+[You can find the code here](https://github.com/mminkoff/trident/blob/master/trident.ino).
+Since it's in a Github repository you can not only download it but you can also suggest edits via a "pull request".
+[You can also post any issues (or suggestions) you have here](https://github.com/mminkoff/trident/issues).

 ### Color